Cloud Storage for Multi-Service Battery Operation (Extended Version): Model and Optimization Problems

-Next, the CSO determines the contract menu $Q$ and the optimal battery investment and operation.
-The CSO may offer more virtual storage capacity than physically available in order to take advantage of the negative correlations between different users.
+We next present CSO's problem which determines the contract menu $Q$ and the optimal battery investment and operation.
+The CSO may offer more virtual storage capacity than physically available in order to take advantage of the multiplexing gain between different users.
 However, there can be times where there is a mismatch between the aggregated virtual command $\sum_{i}a^h_{i,t}$ and the battery command $a^b_t$.
-In these cases, the CSO needs to get the missing electricity from external resources at price $p^b_t$.
-Thus, the CSO's problem is given by the following optimization problem
+In these cases, the CSO needs to cover the mismatch from external resources at price $p^b_t$.
+Thus, the CSO's problem is given by the following optimization problem.
+This optimization trades off between the battery investment cost and the mismatch penalty from external resources.

 The first part of the objective function (\ref{Opt_cso1}) corresponds to the equivalent battery investment cost over the considered period, the second part is the revenue from the contracts $i\in N$, then the last part is the expected cost from the mismatches between the virtual command and the battery schedule.
+Here the expectation is taken over the randomness of battery schedule of each user.
 For instance, if the CSO has access to external resources at price $p^b_t$, when the battery is empty and users want to discharge their virtual storage, the CSO will buy the missing energy at price $p^b_t$.
-Similarly, the CSO will sell the energy it cannot store in the battery at price $p^b_t$ if the battery is full and households want to charge their virtual battery.
-In the case where the CSO does not have access to external resources, as described in Section \ref{sec:noblocking}, it should ensure that the battery capacity is large enough to follow the aggregated virtual command at all times.
+In the case where the CSO does not have access to external resources, it should ensure that the battery capacity is large enough to follow the aggregated virtual command at all times.